-Mid- and Long-Term Economic Interest in GSK-Partnered Respiratory Programs TRELEGY®
+Mid- and Long-Term Economic Interest in TRELEGY®

-In July 2022, we completed the sale of all of our equity interests in Theravance Respiratory Company, LLC ("TRC") representing our 85% economic interest in the sales-based royalty rights on worldwide net sales of GSK's GSK plc's ("GSK") TRELEGY ELLIPTA ("TRELEGY") to Royalty Pharma for approximately \$1.1 billion \$1.11 billion in upfront cash while retaining future value through the right to receive contingent milestone payments and certain outer year-royalties (the "TRELEGY Royalty Transaction").
+In July 2022, we completed the sale of all of our equity interests in Theravance Respiratory Company, LLC ("TRC") representing our 85% economic interest in the sales-based royalty rights on worldwide net sales of GSK plc's ("GSK") TRELEGY ELLIPTA ("TRELEGY") to Royalty Pharma for approximately \$1.11 billion in upfront cash while retaining future value through the right to receive contingent milestone payments and certain outer year-royalties (the "TRELEGY Royalty Transaction").

-From and after January 1, 2023, for any calendar year starting with the year ending ended December 31, 2023 and ending with the year December 31, 2026, upon certain milestone minimum royalty amounts for TRELEGY being met, Royalty Pharma is obligated to make certain cash payments to us (the "Milestone Payments" Payment(s)").
-As of March 31, 2024, which may a total \$250.0 million of \$200.0 million in potential Milestone Payments remain available to us.
-For the aggregate.
-The first next potential Milestone Payment, of \$50.0 million will be triggered we are eligible to receive either (i) \$25.0 million if Royalty Pharma receives \$240.0 million or more in royalty payments from GSK with respect to 2023 2024 TRELEGY global net sales, which we would expect to occur in the event TRELEGY global net sales reach are approximately \$2.863 billion.
-Royalties payable \$2.86 billion; or (ii) \$50.0 million if Royalty Pharma receives \$275.0 million or more in royalty payments from

-GSK with respect to Royalty Pharma are upward-tiering from 6.5% 2024 TRELEGY global net sales, which we would expect to 10% occur in the event TRELEGY global net sales exceed approximately \$3.21 billion.
+From and after January 1, 2023, for any calendar year starting with the year ended December 31, 2023 and ending with the year December 31, 2026, upon certain milestone minimum royalty amounts for TRELEGY being met, Royalty Pharma is obligated to make certain cash payments to us (the "Milestone Payments(s)").
+As of September 30, 2024, a total of \$200.0 million in potential Milestone Payments remain available to us.
+For the next potential Milestone Payment, we are eligible to receive either (i) \$25.0 million if Royalty Pharma receives \$240.0 million or more in royalty payments from GSK with respect to 2024 TRELEGY global net sales, which we would expect to occur in the event TRELEGY global net sales are approximately \$2.86 billion; or (ii) \$50.0 million if Royalty Pharma receives \$275.0 million or more in royalty payments from GSK with respect to 2024 TRELEGY global net sales, which we would expect to occur in the event TRELEGY global net sales exceed approximately \$3.21 billion.
+The \$2.86 billion and \$3.21 billion global net sales thresholds would represent increases of approximately 4% and 17%, respectively, compared to 2023 global net sales.